-“We need hemp.
-We need cannabis.
-We need healing.
+“We need cannabis.
 Our state needs healing, and we need it quickly,” Lefty said.

-Lefty said that with Mike Vintzileos as Bongholeo, they have flipped three or four towns in favor of a dispensary within their city limits.
+Lefty said that with Mike Vintzileos as Bongholeo, they had flipped three or four towns in favor of a dispensary within their city limits.

 Many small towns indeed dislike cannabis.
 Unfortunately, there are more towns against cannabis than in favor of it in New Jersey for now.